mhk-github/Django/todos_project/README.md

 to the Django 3 back-end.
 3. SQLite 3 is the database used.
 Thus this project in no way can be considered production-ready.
 A switch to PostgreSQL is recommended.
+4. An API key from Openweathermap (http://openweathermap.org) must be provided in file *todos_project/todos/weather.py* in order for weather data to be brought in.